-While beththe above options will secure, at minimum, 15 years of disposal capacity through contracts which specify maximum allowed daily tonnages, the two options differ in capital investment and level of commitment required by participating jurisdictions.
+While both options will secure, at minimum, 15 years of disposal capacity through contract(s) which specify maximum allowed daily tonnages, the two options differ in capital investment and level of commitment required by participating jurisdictions.
 It is therefore necessary that the County work with the Cities to determine which are interested in each option.
-After the interest is determined, the County shall determine whether to reopen the Central Disposal Site or enter into a succession of medium term agreements (for example, ranging from two to five years) with haulers or landfills to secure at least 15 years of disposal capacity through the medium term planning horizon of 2030.
-Within six months of the expiration of a medium term disposal agreement, the County will begin a new RFP process or consider extending the existing agreement.
-At any point that the Central Disposal Site is permitted and operational, the County may make arrangements to resume disposal at the Central Disposal Site.
-The succession of agreements or arrangements will secure at least 15 years of disposal capacity.
-The selection of truck or rail haul in-county or out-of-county disposal will depend in part on the result of any such agreements between the County, the Cities, and appropriate regulatory agencies.
+The selection of truck or rail haul will depend in part on the result of any such agreements between the County, the Cities, and appropriate regulatory agencies.